chinthamekalasnehalatha/program-1/README.md

 pi= 3.14
 r = float(input("input the radius of the circle:")) area = pi * r * r
-print("Area of the circle with radius r
+print("Area of the circle with radius r:%.2f" %area)